Senior Research Fellow, Nuffield College

-The Institute for New Economic Thinking
+Professorial Research Fellow Emeritus, The Institute for New Economic Thinking

-The Employment, Equity and Growth Programme he directs at INET has been seeking to understand why current growth models are failing those on middle and lower incomes in many developed countries, and what policies may help to promote better, fairer growth.
-Research carried out by the group with the support of the Resolution Foundation has been brought together in two volumes he edited, published by Oxford University Press in 2018: Inequality and Inclusive Growth in Rich Countries: Shared Challenges and Contrasting Fortunes and Generating Prosperity for Working Families in Affluent Countries.
+The initial phase of inequality-focused research program at INET sought to understand why current growth models are failing those on middle and lower incomes in many developed countries, and what policies may help to promote better, fairer growth.
+Research carried out by the group with the support of the Resolution Foundation was brought together in two volumes Nolan edited, published by Oxford University Press in 2018: Inequality and Inclusive Growth in Rich Countries: Shared Challenges, and Contrasting Fortunes and Generating Prosperity for Working Families in Affluent Countries.

 Areas of Expertise